bobbythree/create_fullstack_tmux_session/README.md

-### Running this bash script creates a tmux session in the current working directory with 5 windows as a starting point for fullstack projects.
+### Running this bash script creates a tmux session in the current working directory with 5 named windows as a starting point for fullstack projects.
+TMUX WINDOWS:
 - \[0\] backend server
 - \[1\] frontend server
 - \[2\] backend code